Peroz I: Aftermath

 The main Sasanian cities of the eastern region of Khorasan−Nishapur, Herat and Marw were now under Hephthalite rule.
 Peroz's retinue, including his daughter Perozdukht and his priests, were captured by Akhshunwar.
 Perozdukht was married to Akhshunwar, and bore him a daughter, who would later marry Peroz's son Kavad I (r.
 488–496, 498/9–531).
 Due to Peroz's defeat, a law was allegedly made that forbade pursuit of a withdrawing army.
 His wars against the Hephthalites have been described as "foolhardy" in both contemporary and modern historiography.
 His defeat and death introduced a period of political, social and religious tumult.
 The empire reached its lowest ebb: the shahanshah was now a client of the Hephthalites and was compelled to pay tribute; while the nobility and clergy exerted great influence and authority over the nation, being able to act as king-makers.
 According to Payne, "No other event in the history of the Sasanian dynasty so clearly vitiated the pretensions of [the Iranian Empire], and contemporaries were aghast at the foolhardiness of the king of kings."
 Taking advantage of the weakened Sasanian authority in the east, the Nezak Huns seized the region of Zabulistan.
 Peroz was the last shahanshah to mint unique gold coins in the Indian region of Sindh, which indicates that the region was lost around the same period.

 The Iranian magnate Sukhra quickly raised a new army and prevented the Hephthalites from achieving further success.
 A member of the House of Karen, Sukhra's family claimed descent from the mythological heroes Karen and Tus, who had saved Iran after its king Nowzar had been killed by the Turanian Afrasiab, which Payne calls "in circumstances too similar to those of Peroz's death for the resemblance to be coincidental."
 According to the Iranologist Ehsan Yarshater, some of the Iranian–Turanian battles that are described in the medieval Persian epic Shahnameh ('The Book of Kings') were seemingly based on the Hephthalite wars of Peroz and his successors.
 Peroz's brother, Balash, was elected as shahanshah by the Iranian magnates, most notably Sukhra and Shapur Mihran.
-Order was be restored under Kavad I, who reformed the empire and defeated the Hephthalites, reconquering Khorasan.
+Order was restored under Kavad I, who reformed the empire and defeated the Hephthalites, reconquering Khorasan.
 Peroz was avenged by his grandson Khosrow I (r.
 531–579), who in collaboration with the First Turkic Khaganate destroyed the Hephthalites in 560.

 Since Bahram I (r.
 271–274), the Sasanian monarchs had primarily resided in Gundeshapur in southern Iran, due to its convenient position between the Iranian plateau and the Mesopotamian plain.
 Due to the increasing importance of the Tigris-Euphrates floodplains, the main residence of the shahanshah was moved to Ctesiphon after Peroz.